Blair Outdoor Education Centre Field Trip Information

 7. Wheelchair Accessible Transportation

-If an all terrain wheelchair is required for a student in your class please connect with your school’s centralized Special Education contact person to make the arrangements.
+If an all-terrain wheelchair is required for a student in your class, please connect with your school’s centralized Special Education contact person to make the arrangements.

-Typically students who require all terrain wheelchair access to an Outdoor Education centre would be connected with an orthopaedic itinerant teacher through an ortho referral through MDST.
-We do have some all terrain wheelchairs centrally available that can be accessed through the ortho itinerant team.
+Students who require all terrain wheelchair access to an Outdoor Education centre should be connected with an orthopaedic itinerant teacher through an ortho referral through MDST.
+We do have some all terrain wheelchairs centrally available that can be accessed through the orthopaedic itinerant team.
 However, the AT wheelchairs vary in size and style – not all students are able to sit safely in the AT wheelchairs as they are typically less supportive than a student’s home-based wheelchair.

-The school arranging the trip should be connecting with the ortho itinerant well ahead of time to start the process of determining if there is something suitable to transfer out to a site for the class trip and to ensure that any necessary accommodations are made to the program to make it inclusive for the students.
-If an ortho itinerant referral has not been made for the student, the school would need to contact the School Liaison Consultant for the school to get next steps.
+The school arranging the trip should connect with the ortho itinerant well ahead of time to determine if suitable accessibility equipment can be transferred out to a site for the class trip.
+If an ortho-itinerant referral has not been made for the student, the school would need to contact their School Liaison Consultant to get next steps.